St. Kate’s is one of the few universities with an MBA dedicated to empowering women to advance as leaders and thrive in the business world.

 Prerequisite: Admission to the MBA program.

-MBA 6100 Foundations for Personal and Team Leadership — 3 credits
+MBA 6100 Personal and Team Leadership — 3 credits

 Business leaders across industries are charged with leading themselves and others in complex and dynamic work environments.
 This course allows students to understand and develop personal and team leadership skills to prepare them for roles of increasing visibility and responsibility.
 Through thorough self-assessment and reflection, students will gain a deeper understanding of their own personal leadership style and values.
 They will then explore how their individual leadership styles are expressed through their leadership of teams in a professional environment.
 Students will analyze and experience the challenges and opportunities with leading and managing team members with diverse perspectives and experiences.
 The exploration of personal and team leadership sets the foundation for continued leadership development throughout the MBA program and beyond.